FERMAT'S LIBRARY

 difficulty

-in reproducing, in
+reproducing,

 the